anthrax3/thegeeq.github.io/_posts/2017-12-21-the chrome's dino game.md

 7. **The Hacking Phase -**

    `Runner.prototype` lists all the availaible commands.
     Before using the commands, store the original values in a variable.
     And when you are finished playing the game, restore the values.
     For example -
     *Storing Values:* `var a = Runnner.prototype.function`
     *Restoring Values:* `Runnner.prototype.function = a`

     Some of the usual commands for :-

     *Tweaking the Speed:*
-  'Runner.instance_.setSpeed(1000)',or any other speed other than 1000 and press enter.
+  `   Runner.instance_.setSpeed(1000)`,or any other speed other than 1000 and press enter.

     *Becoming Immortal:*
-  'Runner.prototype.gameOver=function (){console.log("thegeeq")}'
+  `   Runner.prototype.gameOver=function (){console.log("thegeeq")}`

 ---